 Favorite Teacher Tools

-Whether you need to print pictures, task cards, certificates, or documents, a good printer is essential!
+Out of all the teacher tools in my arsenal, my LaserJet Printer is my favorite!
+Whether you need to print pictures, task cards, certificates, or documents, a good printer is essential.
 The problem is deciding which printer is best.
 Now, let’s be real…the cheap inkjet printers are definitely cheaper in the beginning.
 But, if you print as often as I do, you need to make the investment in a LaserJet printer.
 Yes, they are more expensive up front, but if you add the price of ink and the gas it takes to drive to the store twice a week for replacement cartridges, the smaller Inkjet printers aren’t really saving you any money.
 And they certainly aren’t saving you any time!

 When I first started researching printers, my old LaserJet was on its last leg.
 I first heard about the HP LaserJet Pro M252dw Wireless Color Printer from another teacher, but I was skeptical of the price.
 Spending $200 on this printer wasn’t exactly what I wanted to do, but I had to have one that could handle A LOT of printing.
 Most of the supplemental resources I use in our homeschool are digital downloads from TpT.
 So, after reading the recommendation, I bought it.
 And I’m so glad I did.